A Step-by-Step Guide to Painting Your Log Cabin

 Good prep work is essential for ensuring an even, long-lasting paint finish.
 Before painting your log cabin, it must be appropriately filled, sanded, cleaned, masked, and primed.

 The first step in preparing the exterior of your log cabin for a paint job is ensuring that any holes, cracks, or imperfections on the wood surface are properly filled.
 To do this, you'll need to inspect the logs and mark down the areas that need to be filled.

 You can mark areas using any masking tape; however, we like using blue painter's tape as it is blue and more visible than other colours, so you can easily identify them.

 There are several options for filling cracks and holes in the wood, including various types of wood filler or wood glazing putty.
-But in this blog, we will cover the two products we've tried and tested: 2-part filler and wood glazing putty.
+However, in this blog, we will focus on the two products we have tried and tested: 2-part filler and wood glazing putty.

 Wood Glazing Putty

 This is the standard method for filling the small cracks and holes in the wood.
 Consisting of oil-based compounds, such as linseed oil and calcium carbonate.
 Putty is an effective material for filling small cracks and holes on the exterior and interior wood surfaces due to its flexible nature.
 However, we do not recommend using putty for filling large cracks or holes as the chemicals in it can damage the wood if applied in large quantities.

 Wood glazing putty is typically applied using a putty knife and can take around 6-8 days to dry completely under dry weather conditions.
 However, for painting purposes, the putty does not need to be completely dry and can usually be painted over after 48 hours.

 2-Part Wood Filler